Kanbun

-Kanbun (漢文 'Han writing') is a system for writing Literary Chinese used in Japan from the Nara period until the 20th century.
-Much of Japanese literature was written in this style and it was the general writing style for official and intellectual works throughout the period.
-As a result, Sino-Japanese vocabulary makes up a large portion of the Japanese lexicon and much classical Chinese literature is accessible to Japanese readers in some resemblance of the original.
+Kanbun (漢文, "Sinitic writing") is a Japanese term whose principal sense is writing in Literary Sinitic, including texts composed or circulated in Japan.
+The term has also been used more broadly for Japanized forms of Sinitic writing and for the tradition surrounding their Japanese reading.
+Kanbun kundoku (漢文訓読) is the conventional method of reading a Literary Sinitic text as Classical Japanese, assigning Japanese readings and grammatical elements and, where necessary, changing the reading order.
+A kundoku rendition may use both Sino-Japanese on'yomi and native kun'yomi readings; it is distinct from simply reciting the characters by their Sino-Japanese pronunciations.

+Before the widespread use of kana, which developed from cursive forms and components of Chinese characters, Literary Sinitic was extensively used in Japan for official, religious, intellectual, and literary writing.
+The large surviving corpus includes Chinese classics and Buddhist texts as well as works composed in Japan.

 History

 Kanbun in its most literal definition means "Chinese writing".
 The Japanese writing system originated through adoption and adaptation of written Chinese (kanbun).
 Some of Japan's oldest books (e.g. the Nihon Shoki) and dictionaries (e.g. the Tenrei Banshō Meigi and Wamyō Ruijushō) were written in kanbun.
 Other Japanese literary genres have parallels; the Kaifūsō is the oldest collection of kanshi (漢詩).
 Burton Watson's English translations of kanbun compositions provide an introduction to this literary field.

+The earliest securely dated Japanese materials with return marks are from 783 and 788, although the older of the two may reproduce glossing from Silla; related evidence suggests that the practice began by the late Nara period or earlier.
+A nationally standardized school convention for reading marks was adopted in 1912.

 Kanbun is described by Jean-Noël Robert as a "perfectly frozen 'dead language that was continuously used from the late Heian period (794–1185) until after World War II.
 Kanbun, otherwise known as Classical Chinese or Literary Chinese, had long since ceased to be a colloquial language in China.
 Yet all the oldest writing in Japan are in kanbun and predate any written documents in Japanese, although there is considerable debate if these Chinese texts contained traces of the Japanese vernacular.
 Taking into consideration all the texts written in both Japanese and Chinese, including monastic documents, as well as 'near-Chinese' (hentai-kanbun) texts, the amount of Chinese writing in Japan may exceed what was written in Japanese.
 Despite the size, quality, and importance of kanbun writing, John Timothy Wixted notes that scholars have disregarded kanbun as an area of study until recent times and it is the least properly represented part of the Japanese canon.